 etcd is a distributed key/value store with an emphasis on consistency.
 Using the RAFT consensus algorithm to coordinate all the nodes, queries to etcd are assured to get the correct answer. etcd version 3 uses gRPC for communications, leases for key expiry, transactions for ACID like operations and scalable watch monitoring, this emphasis on correctness has made etcd a leader in configuration management databases.

 etcd v3 and v2

 There are two major versions of etcd, v2 and v3, which have different APIs and different capabilities.
 The current Compose default is v3 and you are reading the documentation for that now.
-The older version, v2, is documented separately for clarity.
+The now deprecated version, v2, is documented separately for clarity.

 etcd for All is a general introduction to etcd on Compose.

 Are you wondering what you'll get, or can get, with a Compose etcd deployment?
 Want to know what you'll need to do to manage it?
 Check out some of the implementation features and details down in etcd for Ops and Admins.